-The report shows multiple years of data for high school graduates starting with the 2010-11 academic year.
-In order to protect student confidentiality, data are not shown for districts or high schools where there are fewer than five high school graduates enrolled in college.
+The report shows multiple years of data for high school graduates starting with the 2011-12 academic year.
+To protect student confidentiality, data are not shown for districts or high schools where there are fewer than five high school graduates enrolled in college.

 This report fulfills the Federal Elementary and Secondary Education Act of 1965 (ESEA) Flexibility reporting requirement.

-Data in this report come from the Texas Public Education Information Management System (PEIMS) and the Texas P-16 Public Education Information Resource (TPEIR), which includes Texas Higher Education Coordinating Board (THECB) data about college enrollment in Texas four-year or two-year public colleges.
+Data in this report come from the Texas Student Data System (TSDS) and the Texas Higher Education Coordinating Board (THECB).
 Only students who graduated from a Texas public high school and enrolled in a Texas public four-year or two-year college are included in this report.
 Data used in this report do not include out-of-state or Texas private higher education institutions.

-High school graduates who enrolled in a Texas public 2-year or 4-year college within 16 months of high school graduation and pursued 1 year of college credit (30 college hours) applicable toward a degree within 24 months of first enrollment.
-(Please note that prior to the 2011-12 academic year, THECB did not collect college course completion data for each semester.
-For those years, the report uses information from enrollment on the official census date, which is the 12th class day for the Fall and Spring semesters, to approximate credit hours earned.)
+High school graduates who enrolled in a Texas public 2-year or 4-year college within 16 months of high school graduation and earned 1 year of college credit (30 college hours) applicable toward a degree within 24 months of first enrollment.
+(Please note that prior to the 2011-12 academic year, THECB did not collect college course completion data for each semester.)

 - Eligible for reduced-price meals under The National School Lunch and Child Nutrition Program,

 - from a family at or below the official federal poverty line,

 - eligible for Temporary Assistance to Needy Families (TANF) or other public assistance,